johnnywoo/cliff/README.md

 If you don't mind, I'll leave this todo list here.

   * [+] Modifying option values and params via validator callbacks
+  * [+] Special class for argument-related exceptions, so we can show usage only for those
   * Ability to design complex subcommand structures via branches and subcommands (to distinguish branches we can just forbid two consequent branches with no params)
   * A way to specify optional parameters